evkx/evkx.github.io/content/models/byd/tang/Tang_EV600/_index.md

 ## Performance

 The BYD Tang EV600 has a maximum power of 380KW (517hp).
 The total torque is 680nm.
-The 0-100km/h sprint (0-62mph) is performed in 4,6 seconds.
-The top speed is 180 kph.
+The 0-100km/h sprint (0-62mph) takes 4,6 seconds.
+The top speed is 180 km/h.

 ## Battery, range, and charging